Up to 60% off sofas & mattresses — limited‑time deals.

 Review Score

-Assembly 3.5 More awkward to place and set up because of the sleeper build
+Assembly 3.5 More awkward to place because of the sleeper build

-Cooling 3.2 Warm-leaning surface plus thicker construction felt a bit toastier
+Cooling 3.2 Warm-leaning surface plus thicker construction felt toastier

-Seat Comfort 4.0 Supportive, but the front edge felt firmer than the standard sofa
+Seat Comfort 4.0 Supportive, but the front edge felt firmer than the sofa

-Seat Depth Fit 3.7 Deep, lounge-forward fit that may need a pillow for shorter legs
+Seat Depth Fit 3.7 Deep-feeling fit that may need a pillow for shorter legs

-Durability 4.1 Sturdy feel, but sleeper mechanisms add a long-term complexity factor
+Durability 4.1 Sturdy feel, though sleeper mechanisms add long-term complexity

-Cleaning 4.0 Wipeable surface; the weight is the main obstacle for deep cleaning
+Cleaning 4.0 Wipeable surface; weight is the main deep-cleaning obstacle

-Value 3.8 Good utility if you truly use the sleeper; less compelling otherwise
+Value 3.8 Good utility if you will actually use the sleeper

 Overall Score 3.7 The right pick when guest flexibility matters more than mobility